-(D) The flow rate of the subject groundwater [ground-water discharge from such release area] plume that discharges to the surface water body and the extent and degree of mixing of such discharge in such surface water [, and (v) and any other information the Commissioner reasonably deems necessary to evaluate such request.
+(D) The flow rate of the subject ground[-]water [discharge from such source release area from such release area] plume that discharges to the surface water body and the extent and degree of mixing of such discharge in such surface water[, and (v) and any other information the Commissioner reasonably deems necessary to evaluate such request.
 The Commissioner shall not approve an alternative surface-water protection criterion under this subparagraph unless the requester demonstrates that such criterion will protect all existing and proposed uses of such surface water].

-(c) Volatilization [criteria.]
-Criteria
+(c) Volatilization [criteria] Criteria.